dJOS1475/FF_AD3_Klipper/README.md

   </a>
 </p>

-Warning: this Upgrade is a Major effort and is recomended for Advanced 3D Printer Users with some electronics skills only
+Warning: this Upgrade is a Major effort and is recomended for Advanced 3D Printer Users with some electronics skills only.
+If you would like to keep your OEM mainboard and wiring, please see the Klippventure project by VioSynthax.

 3D Printed items will be shared via my Printables account soonish (just in final testing)